Brown-University-Library/django-shibboleth-remoteuser/README.md

 Apache configuration
 ------
- *  Protect the path to
+ *  Protect the path to the app in the Apache configuration file.

     ```
     <Location /app>
       AuthType shibboleth